Tarzan: Untamed: Gameplay

 Oswald's henchmen have captured several baby gorillas to sell to zoos.
 Tarzan must break the cages and return them to the gorilla family.
 His enemies include poachers and jungle animals, such as leopards, snakes, rhinoceroses, porcupines, wild boars, bats, spiders, piranhas and crocodiles.
 He also collects film reels that belong to Oswald and spears to use as weapons.
 In later stages of the game, he receives help from the gorilla family, hippopotamuses and baboons.

 Reception

 Tarzan: Untamed received mixed reviews upon its release, according to review aggregator Metacritic.
 GameSpot gave the GameCube version a 6.2 out of 10 while they gave the PlayStation 2 version a 5.9 out of 10.
-IGN gave the GameCube version a 6.3 out of 10 and said, "Surf tree branches, swing from vines and chuck spears at jungle outsiders -- Tarzan has arrived.", while they gave the PlatStation 2 version a 6.2 out of 10, writing, "The ape man returns with glitz and glamor, but lacks a certain depth.
+IGN gave the GameCube version a 6.3 out of 10 and said, "Surf tree branches, swing from vines and chuck spears at jungle outsiders -- Tarzan has arrived.", while they gave the PlayStation 2 version a 6.2 out of 10, writing, "The ape man returns with glitz and glamor, but lacks a certain depth.
 It's a fun but short rental."
+Even with the mixed reviews, the Academy of Interactive Arts & Sciences nominated Tarzan for the "Console Family" award in 2002, which was ultimately given to Mario Party 3.